espruino/BangleApps/apps/bwclk/README.md

   Bangle   -- Timer[Optional] -- Weather[Optional] -- HomeAssistant [Optional]
 ```

-The following list shows which apps must be installed in order to get the optional menu entries:
-- Timer - The Scheduler library must be installed
-- Weather - The Weather app must be installed
-- HomeAssistant - The HomeAssistant app must be installed

-## Other settings
+## Settings
-- Fullscreen on/off
+- Fullscreen on/off (widgets are still loaded).
-- Enable/disable lock icon in the settings
+- Enable/disable lock icon in the settings.
+Useful if fullscreen is on.
-- The colon (e.g. 7:35 = 735) can be hidden in the settings for an even larger time font
+- The colon (e.g. 7:35 = 735) can be hidden in the settings for an even larger time font to improve readability further.
-- The design of your bangle sys settings is used (e.g. you can also set a blue background)
+- There are no design settings, as your bangle sys settings are used.

 ## Thanks to